 In an interview with NBC News, Colorado nurse Joanna Engman said,

 “You’re seeing someone who is scared and suffering, and you’re not able to be present with them because you’re so overworked.
 The hardest part for me was feeling like I had no support.
-There was no one could speak to, and our mental well-being was beginning to deteriorate.”
+There was no one [hospital nurses] could speak to, and our mental well-being was beginning to deteriorate.”

 After more than a decade in the field, Engman chose to leave in February of this year.
 When you consider the issues that she and other nurses face, it’s no surprise that many have made the decision to seek new opportunities.
 Overnight shifts, staff shortages, responsibility overload, feelings of hopelessness, high-stress environments, and bullying from coworkers or patients all contribute to increasing levels of nurse burnout.